chisomobanja/metadata-classification/README.md

 5. ### Positive user feedback
    Librarians, editors, and contributors should find the tool easy to use and report that it saves them time and reduces the amount of manual fixing they have to do.

+### 1.5 [BU] Next Steps
+To move forward, we will begin by collecting and preparing metadata samples from existing UNZA journal articles.
+This includes labelling records for completeness and identifying key metadata fields.
+We will then design and test initial classification models, refining them based on performance metrics.
+Parallel to model development, we’ll engage stakeholders (librarians, editors, contributors) to ensure the solution aligns with their workflows and needs.
+Once validated, the tool will be piloted on select journals before broader deployment.